 Replaced text characters which could be inserted to circumvent a similarity match.

-Hidden text such as quotation marks that could impact the percentage of quoted material and enable the passing off of such content as original.
+Hidden text such as quotation marks, that could impact the percentage of quoted material and enable the passing off of such content as original.

 Turnitin’s algorithms look at a document for any inconsistencies that would set it apart from a normal submission.
 A flag is not necessarily an indicator of a problem.
 However, we’d recommend you focus your attention there for further review.